Nelson, Art Capital of New Zealand

 Between Nelson and Golden Bay there are over 300 working artists.
 Painters, sculptors, ceramic artists, potters, glass blowers, jewelers, writers and creators.

-Our Backpackers Nelson central location is close to many art galleries and performance venues.
+Our central location is close to many art galleries and performance venues.
 You can walk to almost all of them from our downtown backpackers Nelson.

 Outdoor Art and City Art Walks